 Hitters can spot a pitcher digging in their glove to grip the change-up.
 Learning ways to disguise your hand movements is another thing that will take time, but a good rule is to always adjust a few different grips on every pitch to keep the batter guessing.

 Adding a change-up in your arsenal means that you need to throw it in 0 – 2 or 1 – 2 situations.
 Using it in those situations is smart, but as children get older this will become something they lean on.

 Smarter and more skilled batters will pick up on the change-up, and when they know it is coming they will drive it into the gaps with ease.

 Varying the times you throw the change-up can only improve if you practice throwing it consistently.
 As you throw it, your confidence in the pitch will increase.
 This confidence lets you throw the change-up more often, and batters will not know what to expect on any pitch count.

-The best places to throw the change-up unexpectedly are:
+The best situations to throw the change-up are: